Seventeen years after 5,000, Nasdaq tops 6,000

 “It’s different this time.
 It really is.
 This isn’t driven by companies that don’t have products,” said Kim Forrest, senior equity research analyst at Fort Pitt Capital Group in Pittsburgh, referring to the tech bubble that burst in 2000.

-Of the current index, Ms. Forrest said, “You can’t just have a knee-jerk reaction and say tech is doing well and assume it’s tied solely to corporate spending cycles.
+Of the current index, Forrest said, “You can’t just have a knee-jerk reaction and say tech is doing well and assume it’s tied solely to corporate spending cycles.
 Tech tends to be a late-cycle phenomenon, though the kind of tech that populates the Nasdaq these days is consumer-focused.”

 The top five U.S. companies by market capitalization, Apple Inc, Alphabet Inc, Microsoft Corp, Amazon.com Inc and Facebook Inc, are Nasdaq components.

-The total market capitalization of the Nasdaq Composite stands at $9.6 trillion.
+The total market capitalization of the Nasdaq Composite stands at $9.6-trillion.
 The five largest companies have increased in market value by more than $400-billion in 2017 alone.

 The passing of the 6,000 threshold is mainly symbolic, said Sameer Samana, global quantitative strategist at Wells Fargo Investment Institute in St Louis.